mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],vinylcontrol_cueing
                    [SamplerN],vinylcontrol_cueing

-   Determines how cue points are treated in vinyl control Relative mode
+   Determines how :term:`cue points <cue point>` are treated in vinyl control relative mode.

    :range:
       ===== =============================
       Value Meaning
       ===== =============================
       0     Cue points ignored
-      1     One Cue - If needle is dropped after the cue point, track will seek to that cue point 2     Hot Cue - Track will seek to nearest previous hot cue point
+      1     One Cue - If needle is dropped after the :term:`cue point`, track will seek to that cue point 2     Hot Cue - Track will seek to nearest previous :term:`hotcue`
       ===== =============================

    .. versionadded:: 1.10.0